 - If you have never applied for a badge with Orange County Public Schools or do not know if you should, follow the instructions below.

-Florida statute requires all vendors, contractors, and subcontractors of Orange County Public Schools, to undergo a FDLE/FBI Level II background screening if any of these three conditions are met.
-Do you meet any of the following three conditions?
+Florida statute requires all vendors, contractors and subcontractors of Orange County Public Schools to undergo a FDLE/FBI Level II background screening for any one of the following conditions:

-- If employees of the vendor will be on school grounds when students are present, or
+a.
+Vendor employees will be on school grounds when students are present

-- Have access to or control of school funds.
+c.
+Vendor employees will have access to or control of school funds

 If you answered yes to one or more of the above three conditions, go to Step Two below.